Jiayi-Pan/WebScriptKeybinder/README.md

 # WebScriptKeybinder

-It's a minimal server prividing a web interface where you can evoke any server-side python script by a key press.
+It's a minimal server providing a web interface where user can evoke any server-side python script by a key press.

 Configuring this framework requires no knowledge with web development, bur just writing the key-script mapping.